AndreWohnsland/CocktailBerry-Stats/README.md

 # CocktailBerry-WebApp
-WebApp with API and endpoint for CocktailBerry.
+WebApp with API and endpoint for [CocktailBerry](https://github.com/AndreWohnsland/CocktailBerry).
 Have insights into made cocktails.

 # Disclaimer

-This app is currently under construction.
+This app is currently still under construction and improvements (beta).

 # Getting Started